How to Prevent Malnutrition in Older Adults

 Malnutrition can become serious quickly.
 Contact a doctor immediately if you notice any of the following:

-Doctors and dieticians can screen for malnutrition and food insecurity to identify when there’s a problem.
+Doctors and dietitians can screen for malnutrition and food insecurity to identify if there’s a problem.

 Screening for malnutrition

-The Malnutrition Screening Tool (MST), which is used by Hebrew Rehabilitation Center dietitians, can help identify people who have or are at risk of malnutrition.
+The Malnutrition Screening Tool, which Hebrew Rehabilitation Center dietitians use, can help identify people who have or are at risk of malnutrition.
 This initial screen helps to identify patients at nutritional risk who need more consultation with a dietitian.

 Have you recently lost weight without really trying?